bonomali/AirBnB_clone/README.md

-README.md| A file containing the goal of the project and the requirements and restrictions followed while creating it AUTHORS| A file listing the contributors to the repository base_model.py | A file detailing the functionality of the base class upon which all other classes in this console will based
+README.md| A file containing the goal of the project and the requirements and restrictions followed while creating it AUTHORS| A file listing the contributors to the repository base_model.py | A file detailing the functionality of the base class upon which all other classes in this console will based file_storage.py | A file containing a class that serializes and deserializes instances to and from a JSON file.

 ---
 ## Authors